Request Demo

 How to reduce no-show appointments

-There are a variety of strategies that healthcare providers can implement to reduce missed appointments:
+There are a variety of strategies that you can implement to ensure your scheduled appointments happen:

 Sending patients calendar invitations, via Gmail and other channels, lowers no-show rates.
 Particularly among professional-class patients, this reduction can be as high as 25%.
 When the patient accepts the invitation, the scheduled appointment auto-inserts into the patient’s personal calendar.
 The professional-class tends to keep a calendar and review it, and therefore are more likely to remember the appointment and show up for it.